Asaph Lane1

 Parents

-John appeared in the household of Riley H. Thornton in a census on 2 August 1870 in Douglas Township, Polk, Iowa, United States.
+- Household Member: John appeared in the household of Riley H. Thornton in a census on 2 August 1870 in Douglas Township, Polk, Iowa, United StatesBGO.

 1) R. Thornton, male, white, age 44, farmer, value of real estate $11.600 and personal property $4,100, born in Ohio.